Last Updated: November 23, 2024

 Career

 Young had been developing his rapping and rhyming skills throughout his teenage years and while he was at college.
 During his junior year at USC, he was put in touch with Mike Ross, one of the owners of Delicious Vinyl.
-He rapped for Ross over the phone which so impressed Ross that he offered Young a recording contract.
+He rapped for Ross over the phone, which so impressed Ross that he offered Young a recording contract.

 During his final two years at USC, Young began working on his debut album and also collaborated with some other artists on their music.
 He worked with Tone Lōc on the songs "Wild Thing" and "Funky Cold Medina," both of which went on to become hits.

 He began releasing his own singles in 1988.
 He first released "I Let 'Em Know" and "Know How" in 1988.
-The following year, in 1989 he released the singles "Principal's Office" and "Bust a Move."
+The following year, he released the singles "Principal's Office" and "Bust a Move."
 The latter single became very popular and rocketed Young to stardom.
 The track reached the seventh spot on the "Billboard" Hot 100 and won a Grammy Award for Best Rap Performance during that year's award show.
 It also helped pave the way for the success of his first album, "Stone Cold Rhymin" on which all the singles were featured.
-The album reached the ninth position on the "Billboard" 200.
-It eventually attained platinum status in the United States.
+The album reached the ninth position on the "Billboard" 200 and eventually attained platinum status in the United States.
 "Principal's Office" also was popular, though it did not experience the success of "Bust a Move."
 The accompanying music video for the track was nominated in the Best Rap Video category at the 1990 MTV Video Music Awards.

 Young MC